|

 If

-you want to send us e-mails about how you disagree with any number of
+you want to send me e-mails about how you disagree with any number of

 things in

-this essay, then that would be fine, and we’ll give them all
+this essay, then that would be fine, and I’ll give them all

 thoughtful

-responses, but we really feel like we should save everyone the trouble
+responses, but I really feel like I should save everyone the trouble

 of

-simply telling us that we’re “the same as
+simply telling me that I’m “the same as

 Hitler.”
 So